meatball133/crystal/concepts/basics/about.md

 ### Methods

-Methods are a way to group together a set of instructions that can be reused.
+[Methods][methods] are a way to group together a set of instructions that can be reused.
 In crystal so are these methods often defined in a class, module or struct.
 But methods can also be defined outside of a class, module or struct.
 Methods are declared using the `def` keyword, followed by the name of the method.